-The City plans to transition from three-year to five-year targeted averaging in 2019.
-Under the targeted averaging approach, only those properties facing significant year-over-year increases in property values above a certain threshold ("hot" properties) would be eligible for averaging.
+The City transitioned from three-year to five-year targeted averaging in 2019.
+Under the targeted averaging approach, only those properties facing significant year-over-year increases in property values above a certain threshold ("hot" properties) would be considered for averaging.
 For eligible "hot" properties, the program calculates property taxes for the City and other taxing authorities using an average of the assessed land value for the current and prior four years, plus their current assessed improvement value, provided that this averaged value does not go below the threshold value.
-All other properties would continue to pay property taxes based on their current year BC Assessment value.
+All other properties continue to pay property taxes based on their current year BC Assessment value.

-The table presented shows the estimated effect of the targeted five-year averaging program on the City of Vancouver's general purpose tax levy for sample properties based on the thresholds proposed for 2019 (10% above class average change), subject to Council approval.
+The table presented shows the estimated effect of the targeted fiveyear averaging program on the City of Vancouver's general purpose tax levy for sample properties based on the thresholds proposed for 2020 (10% above class average change), subject to Council approval.
 The program requires an adjustment to the tax rates such that properties below the threshold would pay slightly higher taxes to provide tax relief for those "hot" properties above the threshold.
-Amounts levied by other taxing authorities such as provincial schools,
+Amounts levied by other taxing authorities such as provincial schools, TransLink, BC Assessment, and Metro Vancouver are not included in the analysis.